 I’ve learned that some people like lots of glaze and others like a little.
 To please the masses, I often leave a bowl of icing next to the pan of baked rolls so that each person can do the glazing himself.

-Freezing cinnamon rolls is best done prior to baking.
+Freezing cinnamon or orange rolls is best done prior to baking.
 Prepare the rolls but instead of letting the sliced rolls rise, place the tray of rolls in the freezer.
 Once they are frozen firm, remove them from the tray and bag them in a labeled, ziptop freezer bag and immediately stash the bag in the freezer.

 To serve: remove as many rolls from the bag as you wish to bake and place them on a greased or lined baking sheet.
 Allow the rolls to thaw and rise until doubled in bulk.
 Then proceed with the baking instructions.